Do you know what your lender is looking for?

 Surprise!
 Your debt-to-income ratio (monthly debt divided by gross monthly income) matters as much to a lender as your credit score.
 Anything over a DTI of 50 is a pretty big turn-off to lenders.
 So be sure to take a look at where you are on the DTI scale before filling out your loan application.

-Looking for more information or needing a lending company?
+Looking for more information about loan applications or needing a lending company?
 Contact us!